 Helping you discover the best of Britain’s vineyards

-A Guide to Exploring Vineyards from Midhurst photo 1
+A Guide to Visiting the best Vineyards near Midhurst photo 1

 Midhurst is a historic market town in the heart of the South Downs National Park, about halfway between Guildford and Chichester.
 It’s best known for Cowdray Park, the “home of British polo”, and the romantic ruins of Cowdray House.
 Unlike some chocolate-box villages, Midhurst feels properly lived-in: a mix of medieval, Georgian and Victorian buildings, indie shops, and just enough bustle to keep things interesting.
 It’s also within a cork’s pop of several excellent Sussex vineyards.